csingl202/csingl202/README.md

 # <a href="https://github.com/csingl202/">Clyde Singleton</a>'s IT and Cybersecurity Project Portfolio 🔐

 Hello, thank you for stopping by!
-Please feel free to check out some of the projects that I’ve completed to enhance security operations and processes!
+I invite you to explore some of the projects I've completed to improve IT and security operations and processes!

 ## ⚠️ Vulnerability Management Projects